Chapter 21. Integrating with NIS Domains and Netgroups

 - to a traditional NIS map and sends it to the client over the NIS protocol by using the NIS plug-in.

 - to an LDAP format that is compliant with RFC 2307 or RFC 2307bis.

 memberUserattribute, and hosts and host groups in

 memberHost.
 The following example shows a netgroup entry in Directory Server component of IdM:

 Example 21.1.
 A NIS Entry in Directory Server

 dn: ipaUniqueID=d4453480-cc53-11dd-ad8b-0800200c9a66,cn=ng,cn=alt,... ... cn: netgroup1 memberHost: fqdn=host1.example.com,cn=computers,cn=accounts,... memberHost: cn=VirtGuests,cn=hostgroups,cn=accounts,... memberUser: cn=demo,cn=users,cn=accounts,... memberUser: cn=Engineering,cn=groups,cn=accounts,... nisDomainName: nisdomain.example.com

-ipa netgroup-*commands.
+In IdM, you can manage netgroup entries using the ipa netgroup-* commands.
 For example, to display a netgroup entry: